ESPRI-Mod/synda/README.md

 ## Synopsis

-*Synda* can download files from the Earth System Grid Federation (ESGF) archive in an easy way, based on a list of facets (variables, experiments, ensemble members, etc..).
-The program will evolve together with the ESGF archive backend functionalities.
+*Synda* is a command line tool to search and download files from the Earth System Grid Federation (ESGF) archive.

 The user defines one or many templates.
 Each of them have a list of facets (variables, frequencies, experiments, ensemble, model..).
 Using